mtoohey31/notion-vimwiki-export/README.md

 - Handle file/folder name collisions.
 - Be more selective about which characters are removed from filenames (after testing which characters break prettier).
+- Escape local paths.
+- Relocate file properties to inside the object folder and fix the path.

 ## Similar Projects